DeanShin/MIDI_Visualizer/README.md

 This will open the 'MIDI Studio'.
 Double Click the IAC Driver icon.
 Click the checkbox that says 'Device is Online'.
+This will connect to any MIDI synthesizers you have downloaded--which if you haven't already, download a MIDI synthesizer online such as SimpleSynth or Reason.